ammegandchips/EWAS_meffil/README.md

 ```

 # The EWAS R script
-The actual EWAS all happens in R, but this is automated by the .sh script, so I shouldn't actually need to open R yourself (unless my EWAS doesn't run properly and I want to troubleshoot why that is).
+The actual EWAS all happens in R, but this is automated by the .sh script, so I shouldn't actually need to open R myself (unless my EWAS doesn't run properly and I want to troubleshoot why that is).

 The R script is called `meffil_EWAS_script.r` and is stored in the Common_files folder.